fedyacpp/BlumClicker/README.md

 If you hit any snags, double-check that CUDA is installed correctly and that your library versions match your CUDA version.
 Pay attention to error messages in the console and logs.

-If you’re stuck or have questions, open an issue or hit me up on Discord: [https://discord.com/users/fedyacpp](https://discord.com/users/fedyacpp).
+If you’re stuck or have questions, open an issue or hit me up on [Discord](https://discord.com/users/fedyacpp).